Did you recently stay at a Hyatt Hotel?

 We love this comforter for the same reason that Hyatt does – because of its versatility and high level of quality!

-It’s a duck down lightweight comforter, that works as both an all-season and summer comforter.
+It’s a duck-down medium-weight comforter, that works as both an all-season and summer comforter.
 The 550 fill power offers a decent amount of warmth throughout the year, but the fill amount is light enough to handle the summer as well.

 And it’s a well-made comforter – using quality materials and construction.

 Sometimes an article of bedding feels amazing in the hotel, but not as much once we use it at home.
 Several factors go into this, like the climate of the hotel’s region, what other bedding components were present, etc.